 - Tibetan Mandala – Tibet and Nepal

 - The Widow's Friend – Friends of Bangladesh

 - Wire Wrapped – wampum and sea glass jewelry

 A Special Thanks

-Long-time Presenting Sponsor, the Cape Cod Five Cents Bank Charitable Foundation Trust, again is the major underwriter of the event.
-Joining the Bank in helping support the event are: the Lawrence Lynch Corporation, The Barnstable Sunrise Rotary Club, and the Academy for Lifelong Learning, among the underwriters.
+Long-time Presenting Sponsor, the Cape Cod Five Center Savings Bank Charitable Foundation Trust, again is the major underwriter of the event, for which the Festival producers are extremely grateful.
+Joining the Bank in helping support the event are: The Barnstable Sunrise Rotary Club, and the Academy for Lifelong Learning.

 The Academy for Lifelong Learning sponsors a shuttle bus from the College's parking lots to the center of the upper patio area, right in the middle of the Festival.
 It runs to and from the event all day, making it easy for attendees to park and reach the event, and it is free!